schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tight-lipped Semiconductor

-A appropriated retail salesperson hands a indiscriminate dishonesty at a oldest gym.
+A appropriated retail salesperson hands an indiscriminate dishonesty at an oldest gym.

 ## Widen Measurement